dat3Cph/material/docs/deepdive-2/exercises/activity_logger_part1.md

 ---
-title: Activity Logger Exercise
+title: Activity Logger part 1
 description: Java Deep Dive II Exercise DTO and JSON
 layout: default
 nav_order: 3
 has_children: false
 grand_parent: Java Deep Dive II
 parent: Exercises
-permalink: /deepdive-2/exercises/activity-logger/
+permalink: /deepdive-2/exercises/activity-logger-part-1/
 ---

-# Activity Logger Exercise
+# Activity Logger Exercise Part 1

 Your task is to create a proof of concept solution for a site where people can log their fitness activities.
 More precisely for walking, jogging og cycling.
 Many advanced systems exist on the market today, like Stava, Garmin Connect, Endomondo, Nike+, but for many people these apps are overly complicated.
 So we go simple.